piwesajopo/dart-learn1_cc-check/source-code-analysis.md

 List<int> ccNumbers = ccStrToList(creditCard);
 ```

 In this code we define a `List<int>` variable called `ccNumber`.
 It will contain a list of numbers (int values).
 As you can see this list is created by calling another function called `ccStrToList()` which receives a String.
-We will see how `ccStrToList()` works, but for now we can learn three things from this line.
+We will see later how `ccStrToList()` works, but for now we can learn three things from this line.

 * While we can do some tasks directly in `ccIsValid()`, if it seems likely that we would later want to perform that task elsewhere, a good practice is to put the code in another function.
 In this case, we might want to convert strings of numbers into a `List<int>` so, we created `ccStrToList()` as a separate function.
 Also, even if the task will only be performed inside `ccIsValid()` like in this case, it makes the code cleaner and easier to understand.